Zaneham/Chill-compiler/README.md

 ## Related Projects

+If you've found this compiler, you might be the sort of person who appreciates languages that run critical infrastructure while being thoroughly forgotten by everyone else.
+Good news: there's more where this came from.

 - **[CHILL Language Server](https://github.com/Zaneham/chill-lsp)** - IDE support for VS Code.
 Has this compiler bundled.
 You probably want that instead unless you're doing something weird.

-- **[JOVIAL J73 LSP](https://github.com/Zaneham/jovial-lsp)** - For the language flying F-15s and B-52s.
-Different infrastructure, same energy.
+- **[JOVIAL J73 LSP](https://github.com/Zaneham/jovial-lsp)** - The language flying F-15s, B-52s, and AWACS.
+When your code has to work at Mach 2, you use JOVIAL.

 - **[CMS-2 LSP](https://github.com/Zaneham/cms2-lsp)** - US Navy tactical systems.
 Aegis cruisers and submarines.
+The language that tracks incoming missiles.

+- **[CORAL 66 LSP](https://github.com/Zaneham/coral66-lsp)** - British Ministry of Defence real-time language.
+Tornado aircraft and Royal Navy systems.
+Very polite error messages, presumably.

+- **[HAL/S LSP](https://github.com/Zaneham/hals-lsp)** - NASA's Space Shuttle language.
+For when your code needs to work in orbit.

+- **[MUMPS LSP](https://github.com/Zaneham/mumps-lsp)** - The language running hospital systems worldwide.
+Your medical records are probably stored in MUMPS.
+Sleep well.

+- **[IBM System/360 Languages](https://github.com/Zaneham/os360-lsp)** - COBOL F, PL/I F, and friends.
+The mainframes that the telephone switches talked to.

 I appear to have a type.
 The type is "languages that run critical infrastructure and that everyone has forgotten exist."
+At this point it's less a hobby and more a condition.

 ## Contributing